We're gonna fight for you!

 - The "Blink Of An Eye" episode of Star Trek: Voyager takes place on a planet where the people are living in the stone age when Lightbringer, Groundshaker arrive.
 This deity inspire them to much greatness, but also cause them much harm.
 Over the ages that follow, they develop their culture and technology in their quest for their deity - Eventually realizing that she is stuck in the sky.
 Eventually they work together with the crew of USS Voyager to save her.
-And yes - "Lightbringer, Groundshaker" is Voyager: Time itself pass differently on the planet.
-This episode is a rare case of a pre-warp civilization being portrayed as justified in their religious belief in humans/starfleet.
+And yes - "Lightbringer, Groundshaker" is Voyager: Time itself passes differently on the planet.
+This episode is a rare case of a pre-warp civilization being portrayed as justified in their religious belief in humans/Starfleet.

 - Dungeons & Dragons